Legacy (The Bear): Filming

 According to cinematographer Andrew Wehde, the opening shots in the kitchen and dining room are intended to convey Carmy's internal state of mind as well as spotlight Carmy and Richie as dual leaders of the restaurant: "Jeremy has always gotten the really close-focus lenses.
 There's something about being present with him, in his face, wider and tighter, whether that's a 50 or 40mm.
 He has these piercing blue eyes...Right away in 'Legacy,' one minute in, you have this close-focus shot of Jeremy and his eye, and he turns to look past the camera.
 We match-cut that to Ebon doing the same thing in the dining room, on his ear, listening, and he turns to the camera and it's on his eye.
 It's a match frame, the first moment where these two are kind of equals.
 It tells you everything about these characters and what they're going through and the chaos around them.
 This is when the pressure really sets in that it's up to them to succeed."

 Syd's meeting with Shapiro was filmed on the back patio of Doma Café in River North.
-Doma specializes in Croatian-American food and is known for their breakfast sandwiches.
 Wehde told Panavision in an interview published in 2025, "When Sydney goes to the restaurant Doma, we wanted to feel that she was hiding.
 She didn't want to tell everyone that she's meeting another chef.
 We wanted it to feel voyeuristic, so we used the 11:1s here, two cameras, cross coverage.
 We were on their back patio, and we threw the cameras as far away as possible and lived at 300 to 400mm...This is the first time that we actually felt like we also were hiding because of the scene.
-I remember Ayo being like, 'I didn’t even know where the cameras were in there.'"
+I remember Ayo being like, 'I didn't even know where the cameras were in there.'"

 Music

-The episode featured many songs, including "No Machine" by Adrianne Lenker, "Save It for Later" by The Beat, "(You Gotta) Fight for Your Right (To Party!)" by Beastie Boys, "Stephanie" by Lindsey Buckingham, and "Up on the Roof" by Carole King.
+Songs featured on the soundtrack of the episode include "No Machine" by Adrianne Lenker, "Save It for Later" by The Beat, "(You Gotta) Fight for Your Right (To Party!)" by Beastie Boys, "Stephanie" by Lindsey Buckingham, and "Up on the Roof" by Carole King.
+Composer Johnny Iguana contributed the music that plays while Sugar putters around Restaurant Depot before she goes into labor while loading her car.